 High levels of physical activity lower immunity and increase oxidative stress so it is important to support these systems not only with ‘food as fuel’ (macros) but also food to support function.
 This is where vitamins, minerals, antioxidants, polyphenols and fatty acids come in.

 Energy is what powers you through your runs.
-B vitamins complex are particularly needed for the energy production process so a deficiency may impair both aerobic and anaerobic exercise performance.
-Maca, found in VITL Greens, is a great natural source of B vitamins.
+B vitamins are particularly needed for the energy production process so a deficiency may impair both aerobic and anaerobic exercise performance which is why we pack our VITL Superblends protein powder with B12 and B6.

 To combat injury and illness brought on by oxidative stress, aim to obtain high levels of antioxidants through the diet.
 Glutathione is the 'mother of all antioxidants' and is produced by the liver.
-You can improve your production of glutathione with green tea and turmeric, which supports liver function, and can also be found in the VITL Greens superfood powder.
+You can improve your production of glutathione with green tea and turmeric.

 CoQ10, berries, and super greens also contain anti-oxidants which help reduce the risk of damage from oxidative stress and can potentially reduce muscle recovery time.